Dedicated to Protecting & Defending Your Rights

 In Florida, assault and battery are two separate but often related crimes.
 Additionally, assault and battery charges are further broken up into two categories: simple assault and battery and aggravated assault and battery.
 The nature and circumstance surrounding your arrest will determine whether you face misdemeanor or felony charges but, in any case, you face harsh penalties if you are convicted.

-At Monroe & King, P.A., our Jacksonville assault and battery lawyers provide aggressive legal representation for those accused of assault and/or battery in Jacksonville and throughout Duval, Clay, and Nassau counties.
+At First Coast Criminal Defense, our Jacksonville assault and battery lawyers provide aggressive legal representation for those accused of assault and/or battery in Jacksonville and throughout Duval, Clay, and Nassau counties.
 Our Jacksonville assault & battery attorneys have a proven track record of success in the courtroom; we are well-equipped and fully prepared to fight for you and your rights.

 What Is the Difference Between Assault and Battery?